prashantbaher/tcc-blog/4-about.md

 As you can see, it is a **very long journey** for me to learn macros and add-in for Solidworks.

-Because of this, I thought why not started a blog about `VBA macro` tutorial learning for other to learn.
+Because of this, I thought why not share my knowledge and help those who want to learn Macro programming.

+Hence I started a blog about `VBA macro` tutorial learning.

 Before this blog, I had a similar blog named [Solidworkmacrotutorials](https://solidworkmacrotutorial.blogspot.com/).